icyandrew360/instagram-follower-tool/README.md

 # instagram-follower-tool
 Re-implements lost functionality from an old Instagram API endpoint.
 Since GET followers and GET following are now deprecated and not able to be used, I've decided to implement them back for myself/anyone who requires that functionality.

+Requirements:
+Firefox webdriver for selenium selenium

+Usage:

+Create a .env file and populate it with the values from default.env.
+Please replace the placeholders with your own credentials to use.

+In main, call the get_follower_details function.
+It will return 4 variables that are as named.
+Feel free to use those variables in whichever way you like.